paed01/smqp/API.md

 ## Message eviction

-A little about message eviction.
-There are no timeouts that will automatically evict expired messages.
+About message eviction: There are no timeouts that will automatically evict expired messages.
 Expired messages will simply not be returned in the message callback when the queue is consumed.
 Use a dead letter exchange to pick them up.